NREL/SOEP-QSS/Dependencies.md

   - Use derivative in R1|2|3 variables?

 ## Future
+- dtInf on by default?
+Any way to compute a good model/variable-specific value?
+- Add std::isinf and/or std::isnan checks on coefficients with sim failure reporting: Maybe optional with flag or build macro since will be expensive
+- Conditional::handler pre-sets handlers' observees to x state but some handlers may be non-state: Probably need to separate Handlers objects for state and non-state and do them as separate event phases to avoid this issue ???
+Or re-work the design to set observees just before "handling" but without overwriting the FMU-just-set handlers' FMU values !!!
 - Maybe move an Observers member into the Triggers/_R and Handlers classes: Have to assign the triggers/handlers before using the observers for output
 - Why are advance_observer_1 asserts off sometimes?
 - Do computational observees before init_1 since it sets observees (does it need to because ND time bumping?)